- Environment & Conservation

-Our two 4th and 5th grade fieldtrip options consist of the Seeing the Source program, where seeing and discovering our mountain fed drinking water supply is the primary learning objective and the center-based Land and Water program, which explores hands-on connections between land, water and people.
+Our 4th and 5th grade fieldtrip options consist of the Seeing the Source program, where seeing and discovering our mountain fed drinking water supply is the primary learning objective and the center-based Land and Water program, which explores hands-on connections between land, water and people.

 Both programs meet the Washington State K-12 Integrated Environmental and Sustainability Education Learning Standards in relation to water cycling, water conservation and watershed education.

-Please take the time to coordinate with your team and call us at the center (206) 733-9421 if you have questions prior to submitting your registration.
+Please take the time to coordinate with your team and contact us at CRWPrograms@seattle.gov or call us at the center (206) 733-9421 if you have questions prior to submitting your registration.

 A third option for all grade levels is called the “Watershed Exhibit Experience” group visit.
 This flexible option explores water’s wonders through hands-on indoor exhibits and teacher-led self-discover of the center’s outdoor environment and area trails.
 For more information about this option contact us at CRWPrograms@seattle.gov or (206) 733-9421.
 Reservations for “Watershed Exhibit Experience” group visits are first-come, first-called and are taken year-round.
 Space is limited, so register online in advance of your proposed dates.